SynthCannon/Accounts-App-Client/README.md

 ## Notes

-I have had to force in a Post Map in order for this application to have post with the above method.
+I have had to force in a post map in order for this application to have post with the above method.
 The tutorial I followed did not require this somehow and if anyone has any idea why, I would be grateful to find out.